-The table below provides an overview of the Plan's Annual Deductible and Out-of-Pocket Maximum.
+The table below provides an overview of Copays that apply when you receive certain Covered Health Services, and outlines the Plan's Annual Deductible and Out-of-Pocket Maximum.

 Plan Features Network Non-Network

+Copays 1

+■ Physician's Office Services \$5 Not Applicable

+■ Physician's Office Services - Specialist \$5 Not Applicable

-Annual Deductible ^{1,2}
+Annual Deductible 2

-■ Individual \$1,500 \$4,5 00
+■ Individual \$150 \$150

-■ Family (cumulative Annual Deductible2) \$3,000 \$9,000
+■ Family (not to exceed the applicable Individual amount per Covered Person) \$300 \$300

-Annual Out-of-Pocket Maximum ^{1,3}
+Annual Out-of-Pocket Maximum 2

-■ Individual \$3,500 \$10,500
+■ Per Individual \$1,15 0 \$3,150

-■ Family (cumulative Out-of-Pocket Maximum2) \$7,000 \$21,000

-Lifetime Maximum Benefit 4
+Lifetime Maximum Benefit 3

 There is no dollar limit to the amount the Plan will pay for essential Benefits during the entire period you are enrolled in this Plan.
 Unlimited